Hannah Pocock & Associates

 approach

-From the first session, I strive to create a warm and nonjudgmental environment where clients can feel safe and deeply understood.
-I work together with my clients to make sense of early experiences, address present day concerns, and shift patterns or beliefs that no longer serve them.
-My approach is integrative, with attention to mind and body as sources of information and resources for healing.
+From the first session, Hannah strives to create a warm and nonjudgmental environment where clients can feel safe and deeply understood.
+She works together with her clients to make sense of early experiences, address present day concerns, and shift patterns or beliefs that no longer serve them.
+Her approach is integrative, with attention to mind and body as sources of information and resources for healing.
 This mind-body approach can help clients learn to feel grounded in the present, safely face painful past experiences, and access their innate capacities for healing, growth, and connection.
-I view the work through an anti-oppression lens, and welcome exploration in therapy of the impact of oppressive systems on individuals and communities.
-I welcome those who are new to therapy, as well as those who have had negative or lackluster experiences in previous therapies.
+She views the work through an anti-oppression lens, and welcomes exploration in therapy of the impact of oppressive systems on individuals and communities.
+She welcomes those who are new to therapy, as well as those who have had negative or lackluster experiences in previous therapies.

 training

-I received my Master’s degree in clinical social work from Smith College School for Social Work, known for its rigorous psychodynamic training.
-I have completed extensive postgraduate training in the treatment of trauma and attachment wounds, and am certified in Sensorimotor Psychotherapy, a mind-body approach to treating the somatic, emotional, and cognitive impacts of trauma and relationship issues.
-I am also trained in EMDR.
+Hannah received her Master’s degree in clinical social work from Smith College School for Social Work, known for its rigorous psychodynamic training.
+She has completed extensive postgraduate training in the treatment of trauma and attachment wounds, and is certified in Sensorimotor Psychotherapy, a mind-body approach to treating the somatic, emotional, and cognitive impacts of trauma and relationship issues.
+She is also trained in EMDR, including EMDR approaches to the treatment of very early, pre-verbal trauma.

 Kristin Schroeder, MSW